Editor's Note: The following is a guest blog post by our integration partner amoCRM.

 Pros and cons of MBS for business

 Messengers let users get service almost immediately.
 With the younger generations dodging phone calls and skipping emails, messengers are becoming more and more crucial as a communication channel for business purposes.
-Not to mention that messengers have a less formal tone - with stickers and emojis as yet another way of expression.
-As an added benefit, you don’t need to pay to use messengers - all of them are free by default.
+Not to mention that messengers have a less formal tone, with stickers and emojis as yet another way of expression.
+As an added benefit, you don’t need to pay to use messengers.

-Pro: messages are delivered straight to the user’s smartphone screen
+2. Messages are delivered straight to the user’s smartphone

-Pro: uniform usefulness for sales, marketing, and support
+3. Uniform usefulness for sales, marketing and support

 Messengers can carry the conversation throughout your entire pipeline - from marketing to sales and ending in support.
 You can even make payments right in the chat’s interface.
 Not to mention the increased capacity - a representative can only answer one phone call, slowly answer a couple of emails or they can quickly reply to almost a dozen chats.

 Lack of ability to initiate the contact may seem like a con for a business, but it’s an immense pro for the prospect.
 Cold calling is rapidly losing effectiveness, with less than 1% of received calls resulting in a later call or meeting.
 Email is faring better than cold calls, but even if your audience is subscribed to your mailing list, the open rate is still low, and only 2.4% of people click links within emails, according to Mailchimp.